-WHAT ARE THE PROPOSED CHANGES TO THE DENSITY INCENTIVE FOR THE LARGE BUILDING FOOTPRINTS?
+WHAT IS THE PROPOSED CHANGE TO THE DENSITY INCENTIVE FOR THE LARGE BUILDING FOOTPRINTS?

-- Requires future projects to provide both Community Space and Workforce Housing. - 2.
-Adjust the Community Space and Workforce Housing requirements to be more equitable and effective.
+- 1. Requires future projects to provide both Community Space and Workforce Housing. - 2.
+Adjust the Community Space and Workforce Housing requirements to be more equitable and effective. - 3.
+Retain the 30% Community Space requirement for commercial projects without housing units.